contractaddress/holderscrape/README.md

 # HolderScrape
 ### A webscraper for [holderscan](https://holderscan.com) that provides real-time updates on holder changes for tokens on-chain
-Note: The script has minimal support for EVM tokens for now, works mainly for SOL.
+Note: Currently optimized for SOL compatability, more EVM support soon!

 <img src="image.png" width="99%" style="display: inline-block;"/>

-## prerequisite
+## Requirements
 * Firefox
   * currently this script only works with Firefox.
 * Mozilla geckodriver